-Welcome to the 2020-2021 school year!
+Welcome to the 2023-2024 school year!
 Leon County Schools (LCS) is one of the best school districts in the state of Florida.
 Our teachers, administrators and staff members work hard every day to develop a school culture which allows our students to achieve at the highest level possible.
 We strive to ensure that everyone is treated equally with both dignity and respect.

-In partnership with our School Board Members, we believe that an environment that is positive and safe is an absolute necessity for students and teachers to be successful.
+In partnership with our School Board Members, we believe that an environment that is positive, safe and free of disruptive behavior is an absolute necessity for students and teachers to be successful.
 This year we will continue to build on our new safety & security program LCS SAFE-a comprehensive plan to include a sworn law enforcement officer on every campus, alliances with community organizations, improvements to our facilities and an emphasis on the social and emotional health of our students.